- Chief Executive Officer and Executive Director

 - 914-683-1010 x1228

-With a personal mission and passion to strengthen individuals and families and move them from poverty to self-sufficiency, Ron Abad has more than two decades of executive-level leadership in government and nonprofit organizations in the fields of homeless shelters, supportive housing, and community-based health care.
+With a personal mission and passion to strengthen individuals and families and move them from poverty to self-sufficiency, Ron Abad has more than 25 years of executive-level leadership in government and nonprofit organizations in the fields of homeless shelters, supportive housing, and community-based health care.

-Ron joined CHI in March 2021 to serve as the second Executive Director/CEO in the organization’s 30-year history, after founding ED/CEO Alec Roberts.
+Ron joined CHI in March 2021 to serve as the second Chief Executive Officer and Executive Director in the organization’s 30-year history, after founding ED/CEO Alec Roberts.

 Previously, Ron served as the Senior Vice President for Acacia Network Housing, one of New York City’s largest homeless providers, serving 2,250 homeless families and 2,000 single adults.
 He oversaw a broad network of homeless shelters, with a mandate to provide and support every individual and family with transitional housing and supportive services like primary care and behavioral health.

 Before that, Ron was Chief Operating Officer of Urban Pathways, providing street outreach, safe havens, and supportive housing to homeless individuals.
 He oversaw programs, supportive housing development, operations, facilities/property management, low-income housing tax credit compliance, HR, information technology, budget/contract management, and risk/crisis oversight.